 2.1 ENA's Rights and Obligations under the Transportation Contracts.
 During the Term, ENA shall act as Customer's exclusive agent for all purposes under the Transportation Contracts, except for invoicing and payment of invoices, and in so acting, may exercise all of Customer's rights under the Transportation Contracts and receive the benefits thereof during the Term.
 During the Term, ENA shall be entitled to exercise its authority with respect to the Transportation Contracts in a manner that would give ENA maximum flexibility and utilization under the Transportation Contracts during the Term, provided that during the Term ENA shall in all respects comply with the terms and conditions of the Transportation Contracts and perform all of the obligations of Customer thereunder except for Excluded Liabilities.
 ENA shall defend and, if required to do so, pay any claims made under the Transportation Contracts, except to the extent such claims relate to Excluded Liabilities.
 ENA may negotiate with PG&E concerning any settlement of Claims disputes with PG&E, except that no such settlement shall be permitted without the written consent of Customer, which consent will not unreasonably be withheld.
 In connection with such settlements, ENA shall receive the benefits thereof or make any payments on Assumed Liabilities.
 Any actions taken by ENA in accordance with this Section 2.1 shall comply with the applicable terms and conditions of the Transportation Contracts and the rules and procedures of PG&E’s tariff.
 Nothing contained in this Agreement shall be construed as providing ENA with any rights to represent, or claim to represent, Customer in any action, suit, regulatory or other legal proceeding concerning the subject matter hereof.

-[Barry to provide language to replace the sentence that gave ENA the right to cause Customer to take actions under the Transportation Contracts]

 2.2 Customer's Rights and Obligations under the Transportation Contracts.
 During the Term, Customer shall perform all invoicing and payment of invoices under the Transportation Contracts and with respect to all other rights and obligations under the Transportation Contracts, Customer shall exercise its rights under the Transportation Contracts only as requested by ENA.
 Customer waives any direct claims against PG&E under the Transportation Contracts, except with respect to Excluded Liabilities.
 As soon as possible, but in no event later than ten (10) Days following execution of the Agency Agreement, Customer shall give written notice to PG&E under the Transportation Contracts of Customer's appointment of ENA as Customer's agent under the Transportation Contracts for the Term.
 Customer shall instruct PG&E under the Transportation Contracts that they should accept and act upon all communications and instructions given by ENA on behalf of Customer relating to Customer's rights and obligations and performance under the Transportation Contracts, commencing as of the Effective Date, except with respect to invoicing or payment of invoices.
 Within ten (10) Days following the Effective Date, Customer and ENA shall enter into an agency agreement in form acceptable to PG&E containing terms and conditions of the ENA’s appointment as agent under the Transportation Contracts which reflect the terms and conditions herein.
 To the extent Customer learns that PG&E has failed to comply with Customer's direction to send copies of correspondence to ENA, Customer shall provide to ENA a copy of such correspondence promptly upon receipt thereof.